martinpetzold/HotkeyTrainer/README.md

 # ShortcutTrainer
-Trainer for shortcuts which are predefined in .csv file.
+Trainer for shortcuts in Python.
+Customize in csv-file.